mercado-sofia/FAITH-CommUNITY/backend/scripts/README.md

 - Scripts will automatically exit after completion
 - Check the console output for success/error messages
 - Use `help` command to see available options for your environment
-- The superadmin script is essential for initial system setup
+- For superadmin initialization, use `initialize-superadmin.js` (see `backend/docs/04-deployment/INITIALIZE_SUPERADMIN.md`)
 - The production-health-check script is recommended for production monitoring
 - Debug commands are automatically blocked in production environments